Undergraduate | CUR-BLW38 | 2023

 At the completion of this subject students will be able to:

-- research and identify the applicable taxation legislation from both Commonwealth and State taxation systems apply relevant legislation to practical and theoretical situations
+- state and identify the applicable taxation legislation from both Federal Commonwealth and State taxation systems and apply the relevant legislation to practical and theoretical situations

 - Primary Production